sumup-oss/circuit-ui/.changeset/gold-roses-push.md

 '@sumup/design-tokens': major
 ---

-Added `headline`, `subHeadline` and `body` types with new fontSize and lineHeight values for the semantic typography components.
+Added `headline`, `subHeadline`, and `body` properties to the typography design tokens.
+These are used by the new semantic Headline, SubHeadline, and Body components in Circuit UI.